 5. Exploring the Herault area - one of the best things to do in Montpellier for history buffs

 Montpellier is the hub of the Herault department and offers convenient rail links for a day trip.
 The closest place to visit is the former fishing port of Sète with its attractive Old Port, sandy beaches and a clutch of restaurants serving fresh local seafood — try the oysters.
 Take a boat trip around the canals out to the Thau Lagoon, where the Canal du Midi comes from Toulouse to meet the sea.

-Also close by, the Roman city of Nimes is one of the most stunning places in the area, especially for history buffs.
-The Museum of Roman Civilisation opened last summer, tracing the development of Nimes from the Iron Age to the halcyon days of the Roman Empire.
-Other Roman buildings across the city include the amphitheatre and the extremely well preserved Maison Carré, the former Roman forum.
+Visiting the Roman city of Nimes is one of the best things to do in Montpellier, especially for history buffs.
+The Museum of Roman Civilisation opened recently, tracing the development of Nimes from the Iron Age to the halcyon days of the Roman Empire.
+Other Roman buildings across the city include the amphitheatre and the extremely well-preserved Maison Carré, the former Roman forum.